 This work is currently focused on Central City.
 An initial list of 30 properties(external link) was identified and, as progress is achieved, sites may be removed or re-categorised.
 A number of new sites have been added.

-Key progress during the September to December 2021 period includes:
+Key progress during the December 2021 to April 2022 period includes:

 |Street||Number||Also known as|